-In its 175-year history, the city founded near the banks of Buffalo Bayou has grown from the capitol of the Republic (1837 to 1840) to the fourth-largest city in the nation.
+In its 180-year history, the city founded near the banks of the Buffalo Bayou has grown from the capitol of the Republic (1837 to 1840) to the fourth-largest city in the nation.
 What began with 6,642 acres has expanded into nearly 600 square miles, bringing with it a rich history that’s jam-packed with interesting facts, must-see sites and experiences to enjoy.
-Think you’ve got Houston figured out?
-Think again.

 See Texas’ second-largest urban bat colony on its nightly exodus from beneath Montrose’s Waugh Drive Bridge between Allen Parkway and Memorial Drive.
 A quarter-million Mexican free-tailed bats call the bridge home and emerge around sunset, nightly, over Buffalo Bayou.
 For the best vantage point, grab a spot on the platform just southeast of the bridge.